Back To Top

 (Image credit: Getty Images)

-Provided you use common sense and clean pots, there’s practically no downside to using this hack.
+This will only work for smaller plants, however, provided you use common sense and clean pots, there’s practically no downside to using this hack.
 ‘Your garden will look neater, and you’ll avoid those dreaded “mulch volcanoes” that can spell disaster for young shoots.
 Trust me, once you try this, you’ll never go back,’ says Luke.

 Will you be giving it a try, or have you discovered another way to reinvent mulching?